runtipi/runtipi-appstore/apps/docron/metadata/description.md

 # Docron

-Docron is a scheduling tool designed to automate the start and stop of Docker containers based on user-defined schedules.
+Docron is a scheduling tool designed to automate the start, stop and restart of Docker containers based on user-defined schedules.
 With a simple interface, it streamlines container management.

 ## Reasoning